History of Oman in Timeline

 1969: Madha boundary settled

-July 1970: Oman Radio Begins Broadcasting
+July 1970: Oman Radio Began Broadcasting

-On 30 July 1970, Oman Radio, the first and only state-owned radio channel, began broadcasting.
+On July 30, 1970, Oman Radio, the first and only state-owned radio channel, began broadcasting.

-1970: Sultan Qaboos opens up the country
+1970: Sultan Qaboos opens the country and outlaws slavery

 1970: Qaboos bin Said becomes Sultan

-1970: Deposition of Sultan Said bin Taimur
+1970: Qaboos deposes Sultan Said bin Taimur

-In 1970, Sultan Said bin Taimur was deposed in a bloodless coup by his son Qaboos bin Said, with British support.
+In 1970, Sultan Said bin Taimur was deposed in a bloodless coup by his son Qaboos bin Said with British support.

-1971: Oman joins United Nations
+1971: Oman joins the United Nations

-In 1971, Oman joined the United Nations.
+In 1971, Oman joined the United Nations, along with Bahrain, Qatar and the United Arab Emirates.

 1976: End of Dhofar War